Log in with RealMe

 In order to further support you in this process, we will publish the professional services broader outcomes frameworks and toolkit in September and on our New Zealand Government Procurement website.

-Also included are tips for providers on how to complete sections: broader outcomes and sustainability experience, on their directory profiles.
+This video has tips for providers on how to complete the broader outcomes and sustainability experience sections, on their directory profiles.

-Note: the broader outcomes section in this video also applicable to other AoG professional services contracts available on Online Panel Directory.
+Note: the broader outcomes section in this video also applicable to other AoG professional services contracts on the Online Panel Directory.

 Nataliya Mikhenker provides an overview of what the Online Panel Directory looks like for government agency users.